pitt-crc/keystone-api/docs/install/docker.md

 4. The `celery-worker` service executes background tasks for the API application.
 It executes using the same base image as the `api` service.
 5. The `celery-beat` service handles task scheduling for the `celery-worker` service.
 It executes using the same base image as the `api` service.

-The following example files provide preliminary settings for getting everything up and running.
+The following example files define the minimal required settings for deploying the recipe.
 The `DJANGO_SETTINGS_MODULE="keystone_api.main.settings"` setting is required by the application.

 !!! important